Crowd Sourced Bathymetry

 2) Access the converter by tapping or clicking on the link CSB2GPX

-3) Pase the link into the field as described below and tap or click on the far right up arrow.
+3) Paste the link into the field as described below and tap or click on the far right up arrow.

-Save the file as convenient.
+Save the file.
 If using a PC, it will usually be saved in Downloads.
 If using an iPad, you will get a choice of where to save it.
-Once saved, on the iPad, tap on the file and tap the up arrow to select where to load the file.
+Once saved, on the iPad, tap on the file and tap the share icon (up arrow in a box) to select where to load the file.
 Choose Aqua Map if you want to see a graph plot of depths along the tracks as below.

-If you have questions or suggestions for improvements, please ask.
+If you have questions or suggestions for improvement, don't hesitate to ask.

 No comments: